-Final findings for this Section are as follows:
+Final results for this Section are as follows:

-- With respect to Taxiway T Phase 1, TBIT Renovation East Aprons, WAMA, and the Qantas Hangar construction projects, approximately 366 vehicles and equipment were equipped with diesel emission control systems that met or exceeded the CARB Level 3 standard of 85 percent or greater reduction in diesel particulate matter.
-No Level 1 or Level 2 VDECS were identified for equipment assessed pursuant to Section X.F.1. - The Third Party Monitor verified with CARB that the Level 3 devices utilized on the Taxiway T Phase 1, TBIT Renovation - East Aprons, WAMA, and the Qantas Hangar construction projects did not result in an increase of any pollutant above which is standard for that equipment's engine.
+- With respect to the TBIT Renovation East Aprons, WAMA, and the Qantas Hangar construction projects, approximately 443 vehicles and equipment were equipped with diesel emission control systems that met or exceeded the CARB Level 3 standard of 85 percent or greater reduction in diesel particulate matter.
+No Level 1 or Level 2 VDECS were identified for equipment assessed pursuant to Section X.F.1. - The Third Party Monitor verified with CARB that the Level 3 devices utilized on the TBIT Renovation East Aprons, WAMA, and the Qantas Hangar construction projects did not result in an increase of any pollutant above which is standard for that equipment's engine.